Tips and hints on getting the most from your warranty

 New Boat Finance Warranty Details

-Here’s a few points on what to look for and consider with new boat warranties.
+Here’s a few points on what to look for and consider with new boat financing warranties.

 While you have statutory rights under consumer guarantee laws (refer our blog article on Boat Warranties, Hype or Help) the terms and conditions contained in individual manufacturer warranties will vary.
 Read the t&c’s carefully and ask questions so you fully understand them.